 Taken from Wikipedia.

-*Opera can play MP4 videos if the hosting operating system has the appropriate codec installed.
+*Opera can play MP4 videos only if the operating system has the appropriate codec installed.

 Note that browser support of video formats is subject to change – Chrome is planning to remove MP4 support, and Firefox is planning to add MP4 support.
 Your best bet for reliable HTML5 video is to provide MP4 and WebM variants for each of your videos.